shamim1258/Shamim/Technology/AWS/base.md

 -  Highly available, scalabile and expensive.
 -  It uses Security Group for access control.
 -  Compatible with Linux based AMI (not windows).

+## Other Concept

+### Scalability
+-  Scalability means that an application / system can handle greater loads by adapting.
+-  Types :
+   -  Vertical Scalability
+      -  Vertically scalability means increasing the size of the instance.
+      -  Example running application from t2.micro to t2.large.
+      -  RDS, ElastiCache are services that can scale vertically.
+   -  Horizontal Scalability (also called elasticity)
+      -  Horizontal Scalability means increasing the number of instances / systems.
+      -  Horizontal scaling implies distributed systems.

+### High Availability
+-  High Availability usually goes hand in hand with horizontal scaling.
+-  The goal of high availability is to survive a data center loss.